 Advocacy and Legal Services

 Did you know that survivors have a legal right to an advocate?
 Lumina Alliance staff and volunteers are available to support and accompany survivors to medical exams, law enforcement interviews/meetings, court hearings, and more.
 Call (805) 545-8888 to request an advocate.
-Learn more
+Click here to learn more about our advocacy and legal referrals: Learn more

 Prevention & Education

 Prevention staff work with community members, youth, and schools throughout the county to address the systemic causes of sexual and intimate partner violence using evidence-based curricula.
 Programs are trauma-informed, culturally competent and are centered around youth empowerment, community mobilization, cultural norms shifting, and equity.
 Learn more